ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/items/armor.md

 Blockbench has their own custom model template that might be easier to use.
 I have made it locatable [here](https://github.com/ChampionAsh5357/1.16.x-Minecraft-Tutorial/tree/1.16.1-32.0.70-web) under **Armor** if you cannot find it or get access to it.

 There has been a small bug that has been fixed with reaching across logical sides in the **v32.0.70** [port](https://github.com/ChampionAsh5357/1.16.x-Minecraft-Tutorial/tree/1.16.1-32.0.70-web) of the code under **Armor Sides Fix**.

+Thank you to `JTK222` for giving me feedback to revise this slightly for better understanding and usage.
+Not all of his opinions are reflected in this since I don't necessarily agree on those particular issues when it comes to this topic.

 Review [Items](../basic/items)
 Back to [Item Extensions](../../index#item-extensions)